BEVLM: Distilling Semantic Knowledge from LLMs into Bird's-Eye View Representations

 \subsection{Training}

-Following our previous setup, we use DriveLM-nuScenes~\cite{sima2023drivelm} as the VQA data for the distillation.
+Following our previous setup, we use DriveLM-nuScenes~\cite{sima2023drivelm} training split as the VQA data for the distillation.
 We leverage the \textit{full} VQA data, including perception, prediction, behavior, and planning.
 We also conduct an ablation study for different VQA data types in \cref{sec:vqa-ablation}.

-We start from the pre-trained BEVFormer checkpoints~\cite{li2022bevformer} because UniAD~\cite{hu2023planning} shares the same BEV encoder as BEVFormer and is initialized with the same weights.
+We start from the pre-trained BEVFormer checkpoints~\cite{li2022bevformer} because UniAD~\cite{hu2023planning} and VAD~\cite{jiang2023vad} share the same BEV encoder as BEVFormer and are initialized with the same weights.
 For the baseline model, we freeze the pre-trained BEV encoder and only train the task-specific decoder.
 To demonstrate the benefits of our distilled BEV for final E2E driving performance, we introduce this semantic distillation as an additional step after object detection pretraining.
 The distillation is performed for 1 epoch with equal loss term weights for distillation and object detection.
-After distillation, we perform the same E2E training as UniAD, freezing the distilled BEV encoder and training all task-specific heads for 20 epochs.
+After distillation, we perform the same E2E training as in~\cite{hu2023planning, jiang2023vad}, freezing the distilled BEV encoder and training all task-specific heads for 20 epochs (UniAD) or 12 epochs (VAD).
 Thus, we can study the effects of semantic enhancement on the final E2E tasks.
 All the experiments are performed on 8 NVIDIA A100 80GB GPUs.
 Distillation for 1 epoch of the full DriveLM dataset takes $\sim$\SI{35}{\hour} for the 1B and \SI{100}{\hour} for the 8B LLM.
 E2E training time of the UniAD remains unchanged with \SI{115}{\hour}.